tensorflow/models/textsum/README.md

 <b>Introduction</b>

-The core model is the traditional seqeuence-to-sequence model with attention.
+The core model is the traditional sequence-to-sequence model with attention.
 It is customized (mostly inputs/outputs) for the text summarization task.
 The model has been trained on Gigaword dataset and achieved state-of-the-art results (as of June 2016).